dhilip89/5-gpu-ethereum-mining-rig/README.md

 Power Supply –

  * [1000 Watt Power Supply](https://jet.com/product/CORSAIR-VALUE-SELECT-CP-9020084-NA-RM1000I-HIGH-PERFORMANCE-POWER/edec544f997f422eb943ce3b234cc68b) & 500 Watt Power Supply - You'll need two power supplies.
 Be very careful.
-Use electrical tape, do all work with the power supplies unplugged: [Video Instructions](https://youtu.be/xZiWciJLK3o)
+Use electrical tape, do all work with the power supplies unplugged.
+Note I do not warrent this video, I'm not an electrician so hire a professional.
+[Video Instructions](https://youtu.be/xZiWciJLK3o)

 Motherboard/CPU –